Imageman/ClipGen/README.md

 ClipGen processes text locally and only sends content to Google Gemini API when a hotkey is pressed.
 No data is stored or logged beyond the current session.

+## 📅 In the plans
+- Add macOS and Linux support.
+- Expand functionality to work with other APIs.
+- Improve the interface and add hotkey settings.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.